Yamaai-no-Yado KIYASUYA

 温泉のキーワード A salt coating provides a long-lasting, deeply warming effect, helping prevent chills and relieve sensitivity to cold.
 It improves peripheral circulation and helps regulate the autonomic nervous system, making it beneficial for depressive states and supporting mental health

-温泉のキーワード ① The salt’s moisturizing effect on the skin (chloride spring and metasilicic acid content of 100 mg/kg or more) and ③ the salt’s coating action of its active components (chloride spring — known as a “Hot springs for the finishing touch”) help relieve dry skin conditions. ② Its neutral nature is gentle on sensitive skin, leaving it smooth after bathing. ④ It also has a cleansing effect that helps prevent acne (metaboric acid content of 10 mg/kg or more).
+温泉のキーワード ① The salt’s moisturizing effect on the skin (chloride spring and metasilicic acid content of 100 mg/kg or more) and ③ the salt’s coating action of its active components (chloride spring — known as a “Hot springs for the finishing touch”) help relieve dry skin conditions. ② Its weakly alkaline nature is gentle on sensitive skin, leaving it smooth after bathing. ④ It also has a cleansing effect that helps prevent acne (metaboric acid content of 10 mg/kg or more).

 Family Bath “Momiji”